miroppb/PrintAndScan4Ukraine/CHANGE.md

 v.
+1.5.0.12

+- Logging doesn't delete files for some reason

+v.
 1.5.0.11

 - Testing for potential cause for a freeze
-	- STopping saving list of packages in beginning in the log
+	- Stopped logging list of packages in beginning

 v.
 1.5.0.10